Agustin-Vidal-Holberton/holbertonschool-shell/permissions/README.md

 11-directories_permissions: add execute permissions to all subdirectories of the current directory for the owner, group owner and all other users, without change files permissions
 12-directory_permissions: create a directory with the permissions 751, named my_dir in the working directory
 13-change_group: changes the group owner to school for the file hello
+14-change_owner_and_group: changes the owner to vincent and the owner group to staff for all the files and directories in the working directory